jasonustc/DeepAesth/CaffeModelEXE/ReadMe.md

 ####**Prerequisites**
 - Windows-64 bit
 - Please download the image net DCNN model file here: [DCNN models](http://dl.caffe.berkeleyvision.org/)  and put it into the same folder with the exe.
-Normally you should use the caffe_reference_imagenet_model here, and it's OK to use other models instead.
+Currently, we only support you to  use the caffe_reference_imagenet_model here.

 ####**Usage**
 Please remember to keep all the files or sub folders in the same folder with the exe.